Grassroots faith leaders navigate a Northern Ireland in flux

 But in another demographic jolt, the number of people who don’t identify with any religion jumped to 17%, up from 10% a decade earlier.

-Faith leaders in Northern Ireland say church attendance has shrunk even among those who still identify as Christian, a phenomenon similar to the republic to the south in the wake of scandals in the Irish Catholic Church.
+Faith leaders in Northern Ireland say church attendance has shrunk even among those who still identify as Christian.

 The Good Friday Agreement authorizes a referendum on Irish unification if polls ever indicate it would likely pass.

-But nearly twice as many people in Northern Ireland — 50% vs. 27% — would vote to stay in Britain rather than to join Ireland if a referendum were held now, according to a 2022 survey by the Irish Times and an academic project, Analysing and Researching Ireland North and South.
+But nearly twice as many people in Northern Ireland — 50% vs. 27% — would vote to stay in Britain rather than to join Ireland if a referendum were held now, according to a 2022 survey published in the Irish Times.

 What’s more, only 55% of Catholics in Northern Ireland would vote to join Ireland.
-A fifth of Catholics would stay in the U.K. and another fifth were uncertain.
+Most others would either stay in the U.K. or were uncertain.

 Secular and other voters are even more mixed — with nearly a third uncertain.